U.S. Department of Health and Human Services ( Federally-funded TTA Center )

 U.S. Department of Labor ( Federally-funded TTA Center )

-Title IV-A Topic Area(s): Effective Use of Technology
+Title IV-A Topic Area(s): Implementation – Effective Use of Technology

 The Partnership on Employment & Accessible Technology (PEAT) is a multi-faceted initiative to foster collaboration and action around accessible technology in the workplace.
 Guided by a consortium of policy and technology leaders, PEAT works to help employers, IT companies, and others to understand why it pays to build and buy accessible technology, and how to do so.